influxdata/telegraf/plugins/inputs/smart/README.md

 The `exit_status` field captures the exit status of the smartctl command which is defined by a bitmask.
 For the interpretation of the bitmask see the man page for smartctl.

+### Device Names

+Device names, e.g., `/dev/sda`, are *not persistent*, and may be subject to change across reboots or system changes.
+Instead, you can the *World Wide Name* (WWN) or serial number to identify devices.
+On Linux block devices can be referenced by the WWN in the following location:
+`/dev/disk/by-id/`.

 ## Configuration